simonedimaria/HOAH/ctf-writeups/intigriti-challenges/1223/README.md

 > INTIGRITI{7h3_fl46_l457_71m3_w45_50_1r0n1c!}

+---
 # 3. Mitigation

 To mitigate the issue, we have some work to do.
-A solution would be to just not use PHP, but I understand that some people may be affectionate :/
+A solution could be to avoid using PHP altogether, but I understand that some people may be fond of it :/

-Here's some mitigation steps:
+Here are some mitigation steps:
 - Under PHP, this maximum recursion depth is specified with the `pcre.recursion_limit` configuration variable and (unfortunately) the default value is set to 100,000. **This value is TOO BIG!** Here is a table of safe values of `pcre.recursion_limit` for a variety of executable stack sizes:

 ```php